-Researchers recognized for best-scoring abstracts focusing on eosinophilic gastrointestinal disease
+Award winners recognized for best-scoring abstracts focused on eosinophilic gastrointestinal disease

-ATLANTA, GA — The American Partnership for Eosinophilic Disorders (APFED) announced today the two recipients of the 2018 AAAAI/APFED Best Abstract on EGIDs Awards.
-To recognize outstanding research abstracts on eosinophil-associated gastrointestinal diseases (EGIDs) presented at the Joint Congress of the American Academy of Allergy, Asthma & Immunology (AAAAI) and the World Allergy Organization, APFED funded a $750 award both to the best-scoring abstract by a Fellow-in-Training and by a Member.
+(Atlanta, GA)— The American Partnership for Eosinophilic Disorders (APFED) today announced the two recipients of the 2019 AAAAI/APFED Best Abstract on EGIDs Awards.
+Presented at the Annual Meeting of the American Academy of Allergy, Asthma & Immunology (AAAAI), the awards recognize outstanding research abstracts on eosinophil-associated gastrointestinal diseases (EGIDs).
+APFED funded two $750 awards to the best-scoring abstracts by a Fellow-in-Training and a Member.

 The awards are intended to help defray travel costs to the meeting so that the researchers may present their findings to their peers.
 Abstract award winners may go on to successfully compete for grants from APFED or from other funding mechanisms.